aizatto/gomon/README.md

 - They rerun the command when the exit code is non zero
 - They are a task runner
 - Do not kill child processes
+- Ignore files in `.gitignore`
+  - Reread `.gitignore` if its changed

 I only want to re run the command on file system changes.